 In what was certainly the nail-biter of the tournament, We Still Got It! managed to come away with the win, 11-9.
 We Still Got It! won themselves $50 gift cards to Dick's Sporting Goods for each team member, plus one free pizza per month for a year from East of Chicago Pizza in Cuyahoga Falls, while Los Discípulos took home a $25 gift card to Dick's Sporting Goods for each of its team members.

-Thank you to all of the sponsors support the 2017 Cuyahoga Falls 3-On-3 Basketball Tournament.
+Thank you for your support of the 2017 Cuyahoga Falls 3-On-3 Basketball Tournament!

 - Ward 5 Councilman Mike Brillhart

 - City of Cuyahoga Falls